tinko26/ao/docs/api/src/ao_sys/ao_core.h.md

 ## `ao_core`

-Get the zero-based index of the processor core, on which the calling thread of execution is running.

 ```c
 ao_core_t ao_core();
 ```

+Gets the zero-based index of the processor core, on which the calling thread of execution is running.